 If you want to succeed with real estate, the number one priority is for you to find motivated sellers, and lots of them.

-If you can’t do this, the rest of this process isn’t even worth talking about because this whole game begins and ends with having a seller who is willing the play by your terms.
+If you can’t do this, then the rest of this process isn’t even worth talking about, because this whole game begins and ends with your ability to find sellers who will accept your low offers and play by your terms.

 What Is A “Motivated Seller” Anyway?